 2 (12 ounce) packages cranberries ( fresh or frozen, preferably fresh)

 1 1/4 cups sugar ( can use more)

 1 teaspoon orange liquor (optional)

 Drain the pineapple thoroughly in a fine sieve set over a large measuring cup (push the pineapple against the sieve to drain out any extra juice).
 Add enough water to make 2 cups.
-Place the liquid in a sauce pan adding in cranberries and sugar.
+Place the liquid in a saucepan adding in cranberries and sugar.
 Stir over medium heat until sugar dissolves and the mixture starts to boil.
 Add cranberries.
 Continue to boil until most of the berries pop and the mixture is thick, stirring occasionally for about 10 minutes.
-Use either a splatter screen or lid over the berries to keep them from exploding on your cook top.
+Use either a splatter screen or lid over the berries to keep them from exploding on your cooktop.
 Remove from heat.
-Add drained pineapples, pecans, lemon juice, lemon rind, allspice and liquor mixing well.
+Add drained pineapples, pecans, lemon juice, lemon rind, allspice, and liquor mixing well.
 Transfer to glass serving bowl and cool to room temperature.
-Cover and refrigerate over night.
-Can be made two days ahead.
+Cover and refrigerate overnight.
+It can be made two days ahead.

 […] turkey Savory Fruit and Nut Stuffing for Thanksgiving turkey Fresh Cranberry Sauce Deliciously Fresh Cranberry Sauce with Pineapples and Pecans Roasted Green Beans Roasted Green Bean with Garlic and Pine Nuts Traditional Pecan Pie […]